Hydrogenics: History

 In 1988, Hydrogenics was founded under the name Traduction Militech Translation Inc. In 1995, it entered into the fuel cell technology development business and Traduction Militech Translation changed its name to Hydrogenics in 1990.

 In 2002, Hydrogenics acquired EnKAT GmbH, which formed its Hydrogenics Europe division.
 It also acquired Greenlight Power Technologies, Inc., a competing fuel cell testing business, in 2003.
 A year later, in 2004, the company acquired Stuart Energy, a manufacturer of hydrogen-generation products based on alkaline electrolyte technology.

 In 2007, Hydrogenics narrowed the focus of its fuel cell activities by exiting the fuel cell testing business and working more on forklift power and backup power markets.
 That same year, Heliocentris partnered with Hydrogenics and SMA Solar Technologie to incorporate Hydrogenics' fuel cell power modules into stationary backup power systems.

-In September 2010, Hydrogenics formed an alliance with CommScope Inc., a Hickory, North Carolina-based multinational telecommunications company.
+In September 2010, Hydrogenics formed an alliance with CommScope Inc., a Hickory, North Carolina–based multinational telecommunications company.
 Per the alliance, CommScope invested US$8.5 million in Hydrogenics as part of a joint product development program.

 Hydrogenics signed a Memorandum of Understanding (MoU) with Iwatani Corporation, a Japanese industrial energy company, in April 2012.
 The companies began to collaborate on hydrogen solutions in the Japanese energy market, including utility-scale hydrogen energy storage, hydrogen generation and fuelling, fuel cell integration, and industrial hydrogen generation.
 Later that month Hydrogenics and Enbridge Inc. entered into a joint venture to develop utility-scale energy storage beginning in Ontario.
 Under the agreement, hydrogen produced during periods of excess renewable generation will be injected into Enbridge's existing natural gas pipeline network.
 In June 2013, Hydrogenics announced that its Power-to-Gas facility was operational with the first direct injection of hydrogen into a gas pipeline.

-Hydrogenics entered into a joint venture with South Korea-based Kolon Water & Energy to provide power generation in that country in June 2014.
+Hydrogenics entered into a joint venture with South Korea–based Kolon Water & Energy to provide power generation in that country in June 2014.

 In 2019 Hydrogenics was acquired in large parts by Cummins as part of their New Power division.
 Hydrogenics is now owned 81% by Cummins and 19% by Air Liquide.
+The name of the company has since been changed to Accelera.